-Chapter 3:
+Chapter 3

-- Preliminaries on polynomials: remainder theorem, factor theorem, show that two polynomials are identical by comparing at a finite (how many?) number of distinct points. - Horner's algorithm: evaluate a polynomial and derivatives, deflation, Taylor's expansion. (you should know how to do these by hand, and know pseudocode at least for the basic version of Horner's algorithm) - Interpolation: existence and uniqueness of interpolating polynomial, Newton form of interpolation polynomial, Lagrange form.
+- Preliminaries on polynomials: fundamental theorem of algebra (FTA), remainder theorem, factor theorem, show that two polynomials of degree n are identical by comparing at a finite (how many?) number of distinct points. - Horner's algorithm: evaluate a polynomial and derivatives, deflation, Taylor's expansion. (you should know how to do these by hand, and know pseudocode at least for the basic version of Horner's algorithm) - Interpolation: existence and uniqueness of interpolating polynomial, Newton form of interpolation polynomial, Lagrange form.
 You should know how to get coefficient directly and with divided differences.
 Interpolation error theorem in "Lagrange form" and with divided differences. - Divided differences table to compute interpolating polynomial.
 Definition of divided differences.
-Recursive formula for divided differences.
+Recursive formula for divided differences. - Hermite interpolation, divided differences with repetition and the generalized Newton interpolation polynomial.
+You should be able to do Hermite interpolation on some simple examples by hand, using divided differences.